apache/hadoop/hadoop-tools/hadoop-azure/src/site/markdown/testing_azure.md

 ##Run different combinations of tests using the runtests.sh script

 This is the expected way in which the tests have to be ran before raising a PR.
-The script runtests.sh contain template for 3 combinations of tests.
+The script `runtests.sh` contain template for 3 combinations of tests.
 Ensure the auth configs for all the accounts used for testing are provided in azure-auth-keys.xml.
-In case any new flags or properties are introduced with the code change, add the combinations with the possible configurations into the runtests.sh.
+In case any new flags or properties are introduced with the code change, add the combinations with the possible configurations into the `runtests.sh`.
 The thread count can be specified as the command line argument for the script.
 By default the same will be 8.

 Adding a combination of tests involves setting the variable scenario (ex: HNS